edge-cloud/www.edge-cloud.net/_drafts/drawing-monitor-for-network-diagrams.md

 OpenBoard not only allows free-hand drawing, but you can also quickly and easily import existing customer design documents or pull up pre-made diagrams to draw over (See Figure 3).

 {% include figure image_path="/content/uploads/2020/04/HomeOffice2.jpg" caption="Figure 3: Huion Kamvas Pro 12 Drawing Monitor with pre-made diagrams and free-hand drawings." %}

+Effectively having two mice as input along with two monitors can cause unwanted situations in the form of not finding the mouse pointer.
+Under Windows 10 you can enable the setting "Show location of pointer when I press the CTRL key" under the mouse properties to mitigate this challenge (See Figure 4).

+{% include figure image_path="/content/uploads/2020/04/HomeOffice4.jpg" caption="Figure 4: Windows 10 setting for 'Show location of pointer when I press the CTRL key'." %}

 # Summary